 In addition to meeting academic standards for graduation, students are expected to meet generally accepted behavioral criteria for a mental health professional.
 Relevant areas include following appropriate ethical-legal standards, demonstrating reasonable maturity in professional interpersonal contacts, and remaining relatively free of personal-emotional behaviors that could constitute a potential threat to the welfare of the public to be served.
-A faculty panel will review feedback from professors concerning individual students and initiate remedial interventions where deemed necessary.
-Whereas every attempt will be made to resolve problems, it is possible that these procedures could lead to dismissal from the program (GSEP Catalog, 2015-16, page 175).
+(GSEP Catalog, 2015-16, page 175).